foodkg/foodkg.github.io/app_kbqa/README.md

 # Application: Answering Natural Language Questions over FoodKG

 ## Prerequisites
+In order to run the following experiments, you will need to first download the [code] (https://github.com/foodkg/foodkg.github.io).
+All relevant code is in the `app_kbqa` folder.

-This code was written in python 3.
-To use it you will need to install:
+This code is written in python 3.
+You will need to install a few python packages in order to run the code.

-* pytorch 0.4
-* Numpy
-* NLTK
-* gensim
-* fuzzywuzzy
-* SPARQLWrapper
-* argparse
-* yaml
+We recommend you to use `virtualenv` to manage your python packages and environments.
+Please take the following steps to create a python virtual environment.

+* If you have not installed `virtualenv`, install it with ```pip install virtualenv```.
+* Create a virtual environment with ```virtualenv venv```.
+* Activate the virtual environment with `source venv/bin/activate`.
+* Install the package requirements with `pip install -r requirements.txt`.

 ## Create a synthetic Q&A dataset

 ### Fetch KG subgraphs from a remote KG stored in Blazegraph
-We assume you have already loaded a FoodKG copy into Blazegraph.
+We assume you have already loaded the FoodKG into [Blazegraph] (https://www.blazegraph.com/).
+If not, please follow the instructions in the [User Guide] (https://wiki.blazegraph.com/wiki/index.php/Quick_Start) to download, install, and load the FoodKG RDF data in to the Blazegraph endpoint on your system.
+Please also confirm that the variable `USE_ENDPOINT_URL` hard-coded in `data_builder/src/config/data_config.py` matches the URL and namespace of your Blazegraph instance.

-* Go to the data_builder/src folder, run the following cmd:
+* Go to the `data_builder/src` folder, run the following cmd:

 	```
     python usda.py -o [qas_dir]
     python recipe.py -o [qas_dir]
 	```
-	In the [qas\_dir] folder, you will see two JSON files: *usda\_subgraphs.json* which is 	for the USDA data and *recipe\_kg.json* which is for the Recipe1M data.
-Note that you will need to change the USE_ENDPOINT_URL variable (defined in config/data_config.py file) to the url of your own Blazegraph instance where your FoodKG copy is stored.
+	In the `[qas_dir]` folder, you will see two JSON files: `usda_subgraphs.json` which is 	for the USDA data and `recipe_kg.json` which is for the Recipe1M data.